This Strawberry Shortcake Cake gives a new twist to an old classic. Vanilla cake layers, fresh strawberries, and mascarpone cream!

 Olivia says

-Hi Amina!
-It depends on the size of your cake tins.
+Hi Yelena!
+Each cake layer is just under 2″ tall.
 Converting pan sizes is always tricky.
 Here are some sites I use as a guideline:

 http://www.joyofbaking.com/PanSizes.html